Program Description and Degree Requirements

 COMP 6731 Topics in Numerical Methods

 This option requires the completion of at least 4 graduate courses (12 credit hours) numbered 6000 or higher, where 3 of these (9 credit hours) are from the list of core courses, and the submission of an acceptable thesis.
 CMSC 6940 (one credit hour) is also recommended.
-However, exceptions to the total number of courses can be made, subject to the approval of the student’s supervisor and the director of the Computational Science Program.
+However, exceptions to the total number of courses can be made, subject to the approval of the student’s supervisor and the director of the Scientific Computing Program.
 The thesis is to contain an original scholarly contribution which must be submitted to the School of Graduate Studies for final examination.
 The additional course(s) will normally be chosen from the course list

 and be in the same field as the thesis work.

 This option requires the completion of at least 7 courses (21 credit hours), which must include at least 3 (9 credit hours) from the core course listing.
 The course CMSC 6940 (one credit hour) is also recommended.
 An acceptable project report is also required which must be submitted to the School of Graduate Studies for final examination.
-Exceptions to the total number of courses can be made, subject to the approval of the student’s supervisor and the director of the Computational Science Program.
+Exceptions to the total number of courses can be made, subject to the approval of the student’s supervisor and the director of the Scientific Computing Program.
 The additional courses will normally be chosen from the additional course listing in the same discipline as the project work.
 The project, which will include an in-depth written report, shall require the equivalent of at least one and no more than two semesters of full time work.

 A co-operative education option of the program is available in thesis or non-thesis version.
 Students should indicate that they wish to follow this option at the time of application.